mbk-dev/okama/README.md

 # Okama

-_okama_ is a Python package developed for asset allocation and investment portfolio optimization tasks according to Modern Portfolio Theory (MPT).
+_okama_ is a library with investment portfolio analyzing & optimization tools.

-The package is supplied with **free** «end of day» historical stock markets data and macroeconomic indicators through API.
+_okama_ goes with **free** «end of day» historical stock markets data and macroeconomic indicators through API.
 >...entities should not be multiplied without necessity
 >
 > -- <cite>William of Ockham (c.
 1287–1347)</cite>